2024 California Election Results For Cannabis Candidates & Measures

 In California, you can vote even if on parole, probation, or post-release community supervision.
 See information about having voting rights restored after serving a state or federal prison term for a felony conviction.

-Cal NORML has compiled votings records of California legislators on cannabis bills in the 2023/24 session.
+Cal NORML has compiled voting records of California legislators on cannabis bills in the 2023/24 session.
 Based on these, other past records, and responses to our candidate questionnaires, we have assigned candidates grades at the NORML Smoke the Vote Guide.

 Input for this guide?
 Write here.